enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/scaling-objects.md

 ## Revision

-The scale tool allows you to ??? and stretch an object in their respective direction.
+The scale tool allows you to ??? and stretch an object in its respective direction.

 - Compress
 - Rotate